eastgenomics/validate_sample_sheet/README.md

 The only required input to be passed is the path to a sample sheet:
 ```
+# sample sheet with no errors
+$ python validate/validate.py --samplesheet Samplesheet.csv

+Checking samplesheet for issues

+SUCCESS: Samplesheet has passed validation.

+# sample sheet with errors

 $ python validate/validate.py --samplesheet SampleSheet.csv

+Checking samplesheet for issues

 Errors found in Sample_ID: